Section 1

 Vague trigger descriptions

-If your description is too generic, Claude either won't trigger it or will trigger it at the wrong time.
-Be specific about the task, the input, and the output format.
+If your description is too generic, Claude either won't activate the skill or will activate it at the wrong time.
+Be specific about the task, the input, and the output.

 Packing too much into one skill

 One skill, one job.
-A skill that does five different things is a skill that does none of them well.
-Split complex workflows into multiple skills and chain them manually.
+A skill that does five things does none of them well.
+Split complex workflows into multiple skills and chain them manually, or build an orchestrator that routes between them.

-Skills always look good in theory.
-Test with the messiest real-world input you can find: partial information, unusual formats, edge cases.
-That's when you find the gaps.
+Skills always look good with the clean example you had in your head.
+Test with the ugliest real input you have: partial info, weird formats, edge cases.
+That's when you find the gaps worth fixing.

 Never updating the skill

-The first version of a skill is a draft.
-Use it for a week, notice what's off, and update the instructions.
-Skills get better with iteration.
+The first version is a draft.
+Use it for a week, notice what drifts, update the instructions.
+Skills compound with iteration.
 They're not set-and-forget.

 Section 9